How to Choose a Google Ads Agency for Your Ecommerce Brand (2026 Guide)

 0

 Most ecom Google Ads agencies are structured the same way.
 A sales person sells you.
-An account manager hands your account to.
+An account manager passes your account down the chain.
 A junior media buyer executes (or rather, fails to).
 You never meet the senior operator who would actually move the needle.

 This is the test that filters 80% of agencies on the first call.